 5.1 There has been a significant reduction in core capital funding allocated by the Home office over recent years.
-In 2019/20 a total capital grant of £325 will be available for the Commissioner.
-In addition, central funding will be available to part fund the Emergency Services Network, although $\pounds 2.6m$ of the future costs of this programme will need to be funded.
+In 2020/21 a total capital grant of £85k will be available for the Commissioner to utilise to supplement the capital programme.
+In addition, central funding will be available to part fund the Emergency Services Network, although it is anticipated that £9.4m of the future costs of this programme will need to be funded over the next ten years.

-- 5.2 As part of his integrated service and financial planning arrangements, the Commissioner estimates the level of capital resources available for subsequent years in order to draw up a forward capital programme. - 5.3 The Commissioner and Chief Constable have prioritised investment in the capital programme towards strategic priorities, unavoidable spending and towards areas that reduce future revenue expenditure and a revised capital programme for 2018/29 to 2023/24 totalling £48.206m. - 5.4 In order to meet future capital investment requirements and mitigate the reductions in capital grant funding, the medium term financial plan and capital programme include revenue contributions to capital from 2019/20 and also external borrowing requirements to support the Carmarthenshire Custody development, Brecon policing facility, the new Joint Firearms Unit training facility and other elements of critical investment. - 5.5 The profiled level of capital investment and external resources are used to assess the need for both short and long term borrowing.
+- 5.2 As part of his integrated service and financial planning arrangements, the Commissioner estimates the level of capital resources available for subsequent years in order to draw up a forward capital programme. - 5.3 The Commissioner and Chief Constable have prioritised investment in the capital programme towards strategic priorities, unavoidable spending and towards areas that reduce future revenue expenditure and a revised capital programme for 2019/20 to 2024/25 totalling £69.469m. - 5.4 In order to meet future capital investment requirements and mitigate the reductions in capital grant funding, the medium term financial plan and capital programme include increasing revenue contributions to capital from 2020/21 and also external borrowing requirements to support the Carmarthenshire Custody development, Brecon policing facility, the new Joint Firearms Unit training facility and other elements of critical investment. - 5.5 The profiled level of capital investment and external resources are used to assess the need for both short and long term borrowing.
 The strategy also feeds into the considerations that the Commissioner makes annually in setting prudent sustainable and affordable borrowing levels and indicators. - 5.6 Local Authorities, including the Police, can set their own borrowing levels based on their capital need and their ability to pay for the borrowing.
 The levels will be set by using the indicators and factors set out in the Prudential Code.
 The borrowing costs are not supported by the Government so DPP needs to ensure it can fund the repayment costs.
 The authority's Minimum Revenue Provision (MRP) Policy sets out a prudent approach to the amount set aside for the repayment of debt.
-These are set out separately under the Treasury Management Strategy which is considered and approved by the Joint Audit Committee. - 5.7 In addition to their own capital programme, the Commissioner and CC work with partners and the Home Office to secure additional capital and revenue resources to further partnership and transformational objectives.
+These are set out separately under the Treasury Management Strategy which is considered and approved by the Joint Audit Committee. - 5.7 In addition to their own capital programme, the Commissioner and Chief Constable work with partners and the Home Office to secure additional capital and revenue resources to further partnership and transformational objectives.
 These are dealt with through complementary processes.
 The resources levered in are not included in the capital programme unless they form part of a direct Dyfed-Powys Police led project.
-Innovation and transformation fund bids will also be considered to bolster further capital projects in future years.
+Innovation and transformation fund bids will also be considered to bolster further capital projects in future years. - Governance Arrangements - 6.1 Identifying and Prioritising Capital Projects